remnrem/luna-doc/docs/ref/power-spectra.md

 will use either the start, mid-point or end (i.e. based only on the start/stop times of the spindle).
 This slightly changes the mean angle and also reduces the magnitude of phase coupling a small amount.
-So, for spindle/SO analysis it would still be preferrable to use `SPINDLES`, but for other types of (more generic) phase-coupling analysis, `PCOUPL` would be appropriate.
+So, for spindle/SO analysis it would still be preferable to use `SPINDLES`, but for other types of (more generic) phase-coupling analysis, `PCOUPL` would be appropriate.

 Finally, we can also pull out the count of events per 20-degree bin of the slow phase (excluding some columns